by Dave Zornow

 Nyack, Sept 13. — If the 2016 Democratic Primary left people scratching their heads, the 2017 Village of Nyack primary elections was a return to predictability.
 Incumbent Village Trustees Marie Lorenzini and Elijah Reichlin-Melnick will return to the Nyack Village Board, holding off a challenge from Joe Carlin and Anngela Vasser Cooper.

-Keith Cornell, who has served as Village Attorney for the Village of South Nyack and Deputy Town Attorney for the Town of Clarkstown, will the the Rockland County Surrogate Judge Democratic candidate, defeating Rockland County Legislator Alden Wolfe.
-Cornell received 5,549 votes (56%) to Wolfe’s 4,314 (43%) .
+Keith Cornell, who has served as Village Attorney for the Village of South Nyack and Deputy Town Attorney for the Town of Clarkstown, will become the Rockland County Surrogate Judge, defeating Rockland County Legislator Alden Wolfe.
+Cornell received 5,549 votes (56%) to Wolfe’s 4,314 (43%).
 Wolfe will appear on the November general election ballot as the nominee of the Working Families party, having bested Cornell for that county nomination, 99 votes to 66 votes.

 Reichlin-Melnick was far ahead of the other candidates with 36% of the vote almost ten points higher than the top trustee finisher last year.
 The candidate who received the most votes in the 2016 trustee race was newcomer Donna Lightfoot Cooper, who received 27% of the votes cast in last year’s Democratic primary.